Get Food or Start a Pantry

 If you need food, please call 211 in San Francisco; our pantry is full and we cannot register new people.

-We welcome volunteers of all ages.
+We welcome individual volunteers of all ages, but we cannot take groups.
 If you can speak Chinese, Spanish, Tagalog or Russian your language skills will be a big help.
 Come any Friday from 12 noon until 3PM to volunteer…no need to call ahead of time, just show up and ask for the volunteer in charge.
 We are located at St. Gregory of Nyssa Episcopal Church, 500 De Haro Street, on the corner of Mariposa Street in Potrero Hill (San Francisco) near the #19 and #22 MUNI.

 To locate other food pantries in San Francisco, call 211 any time, and find a food pantry near you or a place that serves free meals.